MiladRouygari/iANNwTF/README.md

 # iANNwTF
-This is the repository for "Neural Network with TensorFlow" course
+This is the repository for "Implementing Artificial Neural Network with TensorFlow" course